-What is the kindest thing you can say to yourself?
+What is 'the kindest thing' you can say to yourself?

-Sophie is a registered psychotherapist and mindfulness-based counsellor with over nine years experience teaching meditation.
+Sophie is a transpersonal psychotherapist and mindfulness-based counsellor with over twelve years experience teaching meditation.
 She is also collaborating with Review my Retreat, one of the top well-being websites in the UK, and is currently sharing her teachings through their website and newsletter.
 If you would like to see her writings then please click here.
 For more of her teachings then please visit her Facebook and Instagram page, or YouTube channel by clicking on the icons below.